What do personal trainers eat for dinner?

-Now, we’ve come to my final installment on what personal trainers eat!
+Now, we’ve come to the final installment on what personal trainers eat!
 Highlighting dinnertime — that final big meal of the day — feels like the most appropriate way to close this series.
-I interviewed another group of personal trainers to see what they fill their dinner plates with and why they eat the way they do.
+We interviewed another group of personal trainers to see what they fill their dinner plates with and why they eat the way they do.

 After all, nutrition and fitness aren’t just about the what but also the why.
 They’re about finding and maintaining an optimal balance between these two W’s.